rajanrai21/webpackSetup/README.md

 save all file open a browser -> open localhost:3000 -> inspect -> console -> you can see your index.js code here if you add any other statement you can see that thing also without running npm start again because of development server

-/* Babel setup for to transpile our modern js code to fully supported js code to all browser*/
+/* Babel setup for to transpiler our modern js code to fully supported js code to all browser*/

 firstly open command line in project directory